Holiday Gift Wrapping

 Wrapping paper has its roots in Victorian England.
 Wealthy people would use fancy tissue paper decorated with ribbons and lace to present gifts.This was how people wrapped gifts until 1917, when an accidental discovery gave birth to the wrapping paper we are now so familiar with.

 Two brothers—Joyce and Rollie Hall—ran out of tissue paper in their Kansas City, MO stationery store, so they started selling paper used to line envelopes instead.
-The paper was a huge hit, and with the invention of Scotch tape twenty years later, we’ve never looked back.
-Joyce and Rollie Hall expanded their store, Hallmark, into a company that sells greeting cards and, yes, lots and lots of wrapping paper!
+The paper was a huge hit, and Joyce and Rollie Hall expanded their store, Hallmark, into a company that sells greeting cards and lots and lots of wrapping paper!

-But paper isn’t the only way to package gifts.Traditional Japanese wrapping cloth, known as furoshiki, is one gift wrapping that’s stayed popular in Japanese culture since nearly 700 C.E.
+Paper isn’t the only way to wrap gifts.Traditional Japanese cloth, known as furoshiki, is one gift wrap that’s stayed popular in Japanese culture since nearly 700 C.E.
 Recently, the Japanese Environment Ministry has been encouraging more people to use furoshiki instead of wrapping paper because it’s reusable and better for the environment.

 Get creative with your gift wrapping this season!
 Do you have any ideas for cool wrapping paper options?
 Share in the Comments!

 – En-Szu, STACKS Staffer

 Flickr images courtesy of a_b_normal123, Cali4beach, LizMarie_AK, torbakhopper, and rvacapinta.